OneOfTheInfiniteMonkeys/MTDL/README.md

   </div>
 </div>

-Use of magnetic stand off feet to attach the MagTag to a metallic surface will modify the devices temperature responsiveness.
-Provided the attachment point moves largely with the environment (room) the impact should be relatively limited, if somewhat slower than the air temperature change.
+Use of magnetic stand off feet to attach the MagTag to a metallic surface will modify the devices temperature responsiveness and thermal heats soak profile.
+Where not powered from the USB port and the attachment point moves largely with the environment (room) the impact would be anticiapted to somewhat limited, if somewhat slower than the air temperature change.

 For sensing of the ambient temperature, air flow over the rear of the MagTag should ideally not be restricted.
-Testing within a <a href="https://raw.githubusercontent.com/OneOfTheInfiniteMonkeys/MTMP/main/images/MagTag-MacroPad-00.png" target="_blank">plastic<a> case the MagTag was attached to demonstrated reasonable thermal sensitivity.
+Testing within a <a href="https://raw.githubusercontent.com/OneOfTheInfiniteMonkeys/MTMP/main/images/MagTag-MacroPad-00.png" target="_blank">plastic<a> case where the MagTag was substantially attached to the housing demonstrated reasonable thermal responsiveness arising from the design decisions, materials and construction.

 An external temperature (or other) sensor(s) could readily be substituted, via the MagTags data connections if desired.